marcwright/info-session-code-along/readme.md

 ## <a name="request-response">The request/response cycle</a>

+**Question**: Can someone explain the process of how a webpage is rendered in our browser when we visit a given address?

 The **request/response cycle** is how your browser retrieves files from a server and renders a webpage.

 <br>